페이지 이동경로

 Can I log out of all devices that I am logged in at once?

-No. As of now, this feature is not available.
+This feature is not currently available.
 Kakao Account supports the multi-device feature, which means that you can log in with Kakao Account on multiple devices.
 Thus, if you request to log out, you are logged out of the only device that you are currently using, and the logged-in status remains on the rest devices.

 When attempting to re-login after logout, I am logged in with the previous account.

-If you use a REST API, only the access token and the refresh token are deleted, and Kakao Account cookies still remain.
+This phenomenon occurs when the logout process has not been completed properly or when cookies are still stored in the web browser.
+When using the iOS or Android SDK, if logout is completed successfully, both tokens and cookies are deleted.
+When using the REST API, only the access token and refresh token are revoked, and Kakao Account cookies still remain.
 In this case, you may be logged in with the previous account when you try to authenticate again.
 Thus, delete the cookie on the web browser, and then retry login.

 Does a service user ID change when logging in again after logout?

-No. The service user ID is issued to each service user as a unique identifier.
-Thus, your service ID does not change even when you log out or delete your service account.
+No. The service user ID (user id) issued to each service user is a unique value and does not change even when you log out or withdraw from the service.

 When retrieving user information, some scope is empty.

 Even when a user has agreed to provide user information through the Simple Signup process, a specific scope (user information) may be empty.
 That is because the user has never entered the information while using the Kakao service.
-In this case, you can use the Provision after collecting information through Kakao Account option in [My Application] > [Kakao Login] > [Consent items].
+In this case, you can use the Provision after collecting information through Kakao Account option in [Kakao Login] > [Consent items] on the app management page.
 Then, Kakao collects the required user information from the user and provides it to your service.

 If the Provision after collecting information option is disabled so some user information required for a service is missing, the user is required to input the information when attempting to log in later.
 Then, update the user information as the user inputs.